projectceladon/celadon-documentation/source/getting_started/on-container.rst

       $ ./aic install
       $ ./aic start

 #.
-After the CIC container initializes and runs, a window pops up to
+After the CiC container initializes and runs, a window pops up to
    show Android booting.
-You can stop the CIC by entering the following
+You can stop the CiC by entering the following
    command:

    .. code-block:: bash